Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Introduction

 \section{Introduction}

 Gravitational lensing is an astrophysical phenomenon, that can be observed on galactic to cosmic spatial scales, through which distant images are distorted by the intervening mass density field.
 Due to its nature, lensing is sensitive to the total mass distribution (both visible and invisible) along a line of sight \citep{[1],[2],[23],[24]}.
 Therefore, as the majority of massive structures in the universe are predominantly dark matter, lensing provides a novel way to probe the nature of dark matter itself.
 Weak gravitational lensing (WL) is a regime in which one makes the approximation that lensed sources have (at no time) come radially closer than an Einstein radius to the intervening mass concentrations \emdash which ensures that sources are not multiply imaged.
 The effect of weak lensing on distant source galaxies is two-fold: the galaxy size is magnified by a convergence field $\kappa$; and the galaxy ellipticity (third-flattening) is perturbed from an underlying intrinsic value by a shearing field $\gamma$.

-Direct observation of the convergence field is ill-defined \emdash as a result of the mass-sheet degeneracy \emdash and so typically measurements of the shearing field are inverted to produce estimators for $\kappa$.
-These estimators are colloquially named \textit{dark matter mass-maps}, and constitute one of the principle observables for cosmology \citep{[25]}.
+Due to the mass-sheet degeneracy the weak lensing convergence field is not directly observable.
+In the weak lensing regime, the shearing field does not suffer such degeneracies and can accurately be modelled from observed ellipticities.
+Therefore, observations of $\gamma$ are typically inverted to recover estimators of $\kappa$.
+Such estimators are colloquially named \textit{dark matter mass-maps}, and constitute one of the principle observables for cosmology \citep{[25]}.
 Standard cosmological protocol is to extract weak lensing information in the form of second order statistics \citep{[26],[49],kilbinger2015} which are then compared to theory.
 In this approach mass-maps are not required.
 However, as two-point global statistics are by definition sensitive only to Gaussian contributions, and weak lensing is inherently non-Gaussian, it is informative to consider higher-order statistics \citep{[27], [28]}.
 Many higher-order statistical techniques can be performed directly on mass-maps ($\kappa$-fields), which motivates investigation into alternate mass-map reconstruction methodologies.